-- Lessee shall provide the Commission with proof of current and valid Protection and Indemnity or Watercraft Liability Insurance in an amount no less than \$500,000 per occurrence. - Lessee agrees to comply with the Tomales Bay Mooring Program (TBMP) requirements, available online at www.slc.ca.gov/Leases-Permits/TomalesBay.html.
+- Lessee shall provide the Commission with proof of current and valid Protection and Indemnity or Watercraft Liability Insurance in an amount no less than \$500,000 per occurrence. - Lessee agrees and acknowledges that the hazards associated with climate change may require additional maintenance or protection strategies regarding the improvements on the lease premises. - Lessee agrees the provisions of Section 3, Paragraph 8 shall also extend to the period of Lessee's unauthorized occupation of state-owned lands prior to May 1, 2023. - Lessee agrees to comply with the Tomales Bay Mooring Program (TBMP) requirements, available online at www.slc.ca.gov/Leases-Permits/TomalesBay.html.
 Lessee agrees to abide by any reasonable modifications to the program.